aholden85/pulumi-demo-go/README.md

 To retrieve a random image, query, `<output_url>/images` with a `GET`

 ### PATs (Personal Access Tokens)
+> **Warning**
+> The PAT endpoint is curently not fully functional and only partially built.
+The idea here is to provide a bespoke PAT system for the API endpoints.

 To request a new PAT, query `<output_url>/pats` with a `POST`

 To delete a PAT, query `<output_url>/pats` with a `DELETE`, supplying your PAT as an `Authorization` header in the format `Bearer: <pat>`